-BAWSCA and San Francisco completed negotiations on the seven proposed amendments in November 2018.
-The parties have also prepared an Amended and Restated WSA that includes the proposed amendments and a number of non-substantive updates and "cleanup" revisions to the WSA.
-SFPUC approved the proposed amendments and the Amended and Restated WSA on December 11, 2018.
+BAWSCA and SPPUC have prepared an amended and restated WSA that includes the proposed amendments and a number of non-substantive updates and "clean-up" revisions to the WSA.
+SFPUC approved the proposed amendments and the amended and restated WSA on December 11, 2018.
 The proposed amendments must also be approved by the wholesale customers to take effect.
-According to the provisions of the WSA, since the proposed amendments would not change the structure or affect the fundamental rights of wholesale customers, they can be executed with the approval of twothirds of the wholesale customers or the number of wholesale customers representing seventy-five percent of the quantity of water delivered by San Francisco.
+According to the provisions of the WSA, if the proposed amendments would not change the structure or affect the fundamental rights of wholesale customers, they can be executed with the approval of two-thirds of the wholesale customers or the number of wholesale customers representing seventy-five percent of the quantity of water delivered by San Francisco.
+BAWSCA has determined that the proposed amendments do not change the fundamental rights of wholesale customers.

-BAWSCA has prepared information and a draft resolution for approving the proposed amendments and Amended and Restated WSA to be used by agencies for consideration by their governing bodies.
-Approval of the proposed amendments does not require review under the California Environmental Quality Act (CEQA) because the amendments are not considered a "project" for the purposes of compliance with CEQA.
+Staff has reviewed and recommends approval of the seven proposed amendments.
+This action does not require review under the California Environmental Quality Act (CEQA) because the amendments are not considered a "project" for the purposes of compliance with CEQA.
 The amendments at issue involve an administrative activity that does not result in a direct change to the environment (see 14 CCR Section 15378(b)(5)) and would not result in a direct or reasonably foreseeable indirect physical change in the environment (see 14 CCR Section 15060(c)(2)).